OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/sql-database/sql-database-get-started-csharp.md

-## <a name="create-a-service-principal-to-access-resources"></a>Kaynaklara erişmek için hizmet sorumlusu oluşturma
+## <a name="create-a-service-principal-tooaccess-resources"></a>Bir hizmet asıl tooaccess kaynakları oluşturun
-Aşağıdaki PowerShell betiği Active Directory (AD) uygulamasını ve C# uygulamamızda kimlik doğrulamak için gereken hizmet sorumlusunu oluşturur.
-Betik önceki C# örneği için gereken değerleri çıkarır.
-Ayrıntılı bilgi için bkz.
-[Kaynaklara erişmek üzere hizmet sorumlusu oluşturmak için Azure PowerShell kullanma](../azure-resource-manager/resource-group-authenticate-service-principal.md).
+Merhaba aşağıdaki PowerShell betiğini hello Active Directory (AD) uygulama ve hello hizmet asıl tooauthenticate C# uygulamamıza ihtiyacımız olmadığını oluşturur.
+Merhaba betik Merhaba önceki C# örnek değerleri çıkarır.
+Ayrıntılı bilgi için bkz: [kullanım Azure PowerShell toocreate bir hizmet sorumlusu tooaccess kaynakları](../azure-resource-manager/resource-group-authenticate-service-principal.md).

-    # Sign in to Azure.
+    # Sign in tooAzure.
     Add-AzureRmAccount

-    # If you have multiple subscriptions, uncomment and set to the subscription you want to work with.
+    # If you have multiple subscriptions, uncomment and set toohello subscription you want toowork with.
     #$subscriptionId = "{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}"
     #Set-AzureRmContext -SubscriptionId $subscriptionId

     # Provide these values for your new AAD app.
-    # $appName is the display name for your app, must be unique in your directory.
+    # $appName is hello display name for your app, must be unique in your directory.
-    # $uri does not need to be a real uri.
+    # $uri does not need toobe a real uri.
     # $secret is a password you create.

     $appName = "{app-name}"